The-hated-one/Codesmith-notes/month-1-12-2020/week-3-15-12-20/day2/recursion.md

 - Recursive solutions describe *what* the solution is.
 - Writing recursive functions often forces you to write *declarative* code instead of *imperative* code.

+- Imperative code is where you explicity spell out each step of how you want something done.
-- Delarative code is typically what the solution is, it less of a step by problem.
+- Declarative code is where you merely say what it is that you want done.

 ## Types of Recursion